ShortsKing/FreeFall/README.txt

 i hope if you wish to make this yourself, you can, and if i dont by the time you read this, please remind me to add an .rtf document with a list of parts i used. thank you for any support you have given, and i hope you receive the same as anything you have given, wether it be in knowledge or in other help!

+liscense: use for anything other than personal use, and you will die.